Mingchenchen/ProteinFolding/README.md

 ## Credits

 This repository was inspired by a systems biology coursework from the final year of my bachelor's studies in biotechnology, majoring in computational biology.
-During this course, I learnt programming from scratch and, as a rookie, I was not able to solve this problem at all back then.
+During this course, I learnt programming from scratch and, as a rookie, I was not able to perform this simulation at all back then.
 The lecturer of this course was [Prof. Robert Endres](https://rgendres3.wixsite.com/biologicalphysics).

 The image of the test polypeptide was taken from a paper by Ned Wingreen's group.
 The full reference of this paper is:
 * Li, H., Helling, R., Tang, C., & Wingreen, N. (1996).
 Emergence of Preferred Structures in a Simple Model of Protein Folding.
 Science, 273(5275), 666–669.